 How to fill your gift closet.

 Since most people today are on a budget, it helps to have a few dollars set aside for deals that come out when you are out shopping.
-You can do this by having an errand book set up for not only everyday shopping but also for deals you can take advantage of to fill your gift closet.
+You can do this by having an errand book set up for everyday shopping and deals you can take advantage of to fill your gift closet.
 You never know when a good sale is going to hit so having funds earmarked just for your gift closet will help to keep you on budget.

 How it works.
 When I am out running errands I may see a sale bin.
 I just take a few minutes to rummage through and see if there are any deals keeping my family and close friends in mind as I rummage.